friendbuy/slate/source/includes/_tracking_event.md

 }
 ```

+Every event sends the metadata of the current state.
+The metadata contains:

+- Page title
+- Page name \(through the track page event\)
+- the name of the widget \(under `widgetDisplayName` when relevant\)
+- the page URL

+An example of metadata format is to the right:

 ### Event Profile

 All events must have a profile associated with them.
 The merchant SDK will always postpone events until a profile has been retrieved from friendbuy's backend.